cosmos/sdk-tutorials/b9lab-content/5-my-own-chain/03-starport-13-game-wager.md

 ## Preparing Your Keeper

 Saving a field named `Wager`, however well named, does not make players pay it or receive rewards.
 You need to add the handling actions.
 This handling has to ask the Bank to do the necessary.
 For this to be possible, your keeper needs to ask for a bank instance during setup.
-Remember that, because of the object-capability model throughout the Cosmos SDK, the only way to have access to a capability is to being given the reference to an instance that has this capability.
+Remember that, because of the object-capability model throughout the Cosmos SDK, the only way to have access to a capability is to be given the reference to an instance that has this capability.

 What does your keeper need to do?
 It needs to keep in escrow the wager when the game is being played, and to pay back when the game is resolved.
 Good thing, the bank happens to have functions to transfer tokens from any account to your module, and vice-versa.